 Sid Storey was born in Darfield, South Yorkshire, on Christmas Day, 1919.
 Sid cost only £100 when he was signed for City from Wombwell in May 1947.

-After netting vital goals in the FA Cup victories at Blackpool and Bishop Auckland, Sid missed the semi-final against Newcastle at Hillsborough through injury, when City drew 1-1.
-He did play in the replay, when City lost 2-1 at Roker Park, but missed a number of league games towards the end of that campaign which harmed the clubís promotion hopes.
+After netting vital goals in the FA Cup victories at Blackpool and Bishop Auckland, Sid missed the semi-final against Newcastle at Hillsborough with a back injury which City drew 1-1.
+He did play in the replay when City lost 2-1 at Roker Park, but his injury caused him to miss the last 10 league games of that campaign which harmed the clubís promotion hopes, some thought cost City promotion.

-Sid was surprisingly given a free transfer in 1956 and retired in 1960, at the age of 40, following spells at Barnsley, Accrington Stanley and Bradford Park Avenue.
-He returned to York in 1960 and spent three years as a trainer-coach at Bootham Crescent.
+Sid was surprisingly given a free transfer in 1956 and finally retired in 1960, at the age of 40, following spells at Barnsley, Accrington Stanley and Bradford Park Avenue.
+He then returned to York and spent three years as a trainer-coach at Bootham Crescent.

 Sid played 354 times for City between 1947 and 1956, scoring 42 goals.
 He was granted a benefit game in 1955.

 Sid was a coal miner throughout his playing days.
-In his later later years, living in Haxby, Sid worked as a driver for the West Yorkshire Bus Company, and came out of retirement to drive the open-top bus which celebrated Cityís 1984 Division 4 championship winning side.
+In his later later years, living in Haxby, he was a driver / van salesman and for a time was a bus driver for York's West Yorkshire Road Car Company and came out of retirement to drive the open top bus which celebrated Cityís 1984 Division 4 championship winning side.

 Gordon Brown, who played half-back and inside-forward for City between 1950 and 1958, said Sid would be sadly missed.
 "He was one of the old-time footballers," he said.
 "He was a good ball player and different to Arthur Bottom, who was big and powerful.
 Sid was a positional player and just a great footballer.
 The Happy Wanderers were a great time in my life and Sid will be sadly missed."